Seunjeda/AbigailLatinwo/README.md

 # Abigail Latinwo - Data Science Portfolio
 ## About

 Hi, I’m Abigail!
 I have an analytical background in Biochemistry and currently pursuing a Master’s in Data Science, I have acquired a strong foundation in life sciences and a genuine passion for utilizing data to unveil meaningful insights.
-I am excited to bring my analytical and technical skills to the field of data science as an entry-level data scientist.
+I am excited to bring my analytical and technical skills to the field of data science as an entry-level Data Scientist.

 As I continue to progress in my studies, I have enhanced my ability to work with complex data and developed a keen eye for identifying trends and patterns.
 I also have experience in laboratory techniques, statistical analysis, and data management, which I believe will be valuable skills in my role as a data scientist.